Pujols 2 HRs, passes Mays for 5th place, Angels beat Rangers - WHIZ News

 ANAHEIM, Calif.
-(AP) — Los Angeles Angels slugger Albert Pujols homered twice to pass Willie Mays for fifth place on the career home run list in a 6-2 win over the Texas Rangers on Friday night.
+(AP) — Albert Pujols needed nearly five weeks to tie Willie Mays for fifth place on the career home run list.
+It took only five days for the Los Angeles Angels slugger to pass him.

-Pujols hit No. 661 in the fifth inning to break the tie with Mays, then connected again in his next at-bat.
+Pujols hit No. 661 in the fifth inning on Friday night against the Texas Rangers to break the tie with Mays, then connected again in his next at-bat in the 6-2 victory.

+“I knew that whenever it happens, whether it was going to be this year or next year, it was going to happen,” he said.
+“I definitely wasn’t thinking about trying to hit one out.
+It happened tonight and look how perfect it worked out.
+I not only got one, but two on the night.”

 The 40-year-old Pujols now trails only Barry Bonds (762), Hank Aaron (755), Babe Ruth (714) and Alex Rodriguez (696).